On this page

 Fat Liberation exhibition

-A memorial exhibition showcasing Dr Cat Pausé’s collection of Fat Liberation photographs, titled 'I Love Ya, You Fat B**ch', was hosted.
+A memorial exhibition showcasing Dr Cat Pausé’s collection of Fat Liberation photographs, titled 'I Love Ya, You Fat B**ch', was hosted in 2023.
 Dr Pausé was a passionate advocate for the rights and dignity of fat people.

 Te Tiriti o Waitangi advancements

-Massey celebrated the launch of the Kaiārahi Tiriti Project, which aims to elevate excellence in Te Tiriti o Waitangi analysis and practice across the university.
+Massey celebrated the launch of the Kaiārahi Tiriti Project in 2023.
+The project aims to elevate excellence in Te Tiriti o Waitangi analysis and practice across the university.

-Professor Rangi Mātāmua ONZM was honoured as Kiwibank New Zealander of the Year.
+Professor Rangi Mātāmua ONZM was honoured as Kiwibank New Zealander of the Year in 2023.
 The renowned scholar played a pivotal role in establishing New Zealand’s newest public holiday, Matariki.

 Te Rau Angitū supports over 30 Māori postgraduate students